menzimanqele/OT.OnlineBetting/Notes.md

 Structured logging and fallback error handlers have been added for resilience.

+CI/CD
+GitHub Actions are configured to run build and test checks on every pull request to ensure stability before merging.

 Production-Readiness Improvements
 Move connection strings and sensitive data to Azure Key Vault.